BrandonMathis/railsgirlsrdu/README.md

 When you first start developing with Rails, your primary tools are the web browser, the text editor, and the terminal.
 But it isn't always clear which one you need when you start out.
 We've given each one an icon to help you along the way.

 :pencil: Whenever you see this icon, it means you'll be editing a file in the text editor.
+We put the name of the file to edit or create next to each icon.
 :computer: This one indicates you'll be entering a command in the terminal, or viewing terminal output.
 :earth_americas: We'll use this to signify stuff you'll do in the browser.
 It's the *world wide web* right?